• Features

 If there’s a project due soon, you can send a deadline reminder email to the team members involved.
 This notifies recipients of the deadline and confirms if they can deliver on time.

-This is just a gentle reminder that your project [project details] is due by [deadline time and date].
+This is just a gentle reminder that your project [regarding the preparation of details around the new product] is due by [tomorrow].

 Kindly confirm if we are still on track and if you can meet this deadline.